sens-sens/Vault-Android/README.md

 * **Delete Contacts:** Remove contacts from the Vault.
 * **Search and Filter:** Easily find contacts within the Vault.
 * **Call Functionality:** Initiate calls to Vault contacts directly from the app.
-* **Customizable Call Notification:** Compose view based custom notification for incomming and outgoing calls.
+* **Customizable Call Notification:** Compose view based custom notification for incomming calls.

 ## Screenshots